 Who would have ever imagined that four plus decades later, my sister and I would continue to craft bicycling vacations for curious travelers?From the beginning, and still today, the emphasis and goal has been to create meaningful connections through bike travel.
 When you combine the advantages of a bicycle, a human powered vehicle that is healthy, slow paced and independent with well designed itineraries through fascinating destinations, you get the vacation of a lifetime.

 DOI: How have bike tours changed in those years?

 MP: What we find has changed is how people decide where to go and when.
 We have developed shorter and longer tour options for most of our trips.
 Most itineraries now have a 7 or 8 day option and a 10 – 12 day extended option so that we can accommodate different needs for different travelers.

 We also find that more people want to just travel with their friends or on their own schedule so we found ways to easily set up custom dates or private trips within our schedule.
 There are certainly differences in the newer generations but we find that ultimately the desire to explore and the delight people have in exploring by bike hasn’t changed that much.

-DOI: Tell us about the Bicycling Venice to Florence Tour that is the prize for this contest?
+DOI: Tell us about the Bicycling Venice to Florence Tour.

 MP: This is it – our most popular tour – the classic bicycle tour that we first created back in 1972; the “big bang” of our family business.
 If you love “everything Italy”: Roman and Renaissance history, the landscape, the great artworks, the architecture and the famed cities, and the wonderful culture, food and wine, then you’ll love our most beloved tour across Italy from Venice to Florence.